Edgar-Conzen/ICY40/README.md

 The EC16 soft processor core is free and open source just as the assembler EC16ASM.PY and the simple monitor program EC16MON.
 Assembler programs can be written with a text editor like Notepad++ and uploaded with a terminal program like Tera Term.

-The processor currently runs at 20MHz, uses only about 20% of the logic ressources and comes with 512 words boot ram and 16K program/data memory.
+The processor currently runs at 20MHz, uses only about 20% of the logic ressources and comes with 512 words of boot ram and 16K of program/data memory.
 Included are a Fixed Asynchronous Receiver Transmitter (115.200 Baud 8N1), an I2C master (100/400/1000 KHz) for the OLED and access to all display and control elements.
 Of course everything is changeable in the VHDL source files.